Lutetium (177Lu) vipivotide tetraxetan: History

-In 2006, scientists from Purdue University designed a targeting ligand that bound with high affinity and specificity to PSMA on prostate cancer cells and patented its ability to target attached radionuclides such as ^{177}Lu, ^{99m}Tc, ^{68}Ga, etc. to prostate cancers.
+In 2006, scientists designed a targeting ligand that bound with high affinity and specificity to PSMA on prostate cancer cells and patented its ability to target attached radionuclides such as ^{177}Lu, ^{99m}Tc, ^{68}Ga, etc. to prostate cancers.
 The patents were licensed to Endocyte in 2007.
-In 2012, scientists at German Cancer Research Center and University Hospital Heidelberg improved the drug's affinity, patented, and licensed to ABX advanced biomedical compounds, a small German pharmaceutical company, for early clinical development.
+In 2012, scientists at improved the drug's affinity, patented, and licensed to ABX advanced biomedical compounds, a small German pharmaceutical company, for early clinical development.
 In 2017, the ABX patent was also acquired by Endocyte and Endocyte together with the above two sets of patents was acquired by Novartis in 2018.

 Efficacy and safety was initially investigated as a compassionate access treatment in Germany with high tumor targeting and low doses to normal organs.
 Physician-scientists from the Peter MacCallum Cancer Centre conducted a phase 2 trial demonstrating high response rates, low toxicity and reduction in pain in men with metastatic castration-resistant cancer who progressed after conventional treatments.
 The ANZUP co-operative trials conducted the first randomized, multicentre trial comparing lutetium vipivotide tetraxetan to cabazitaxel chemotherapy.

 Efficacy was evaluated in VISION, a randomized (2:1), multicenter, open-label trial that evaluated Lu-PSMA-617 plus best standard of care (BSoC) (n=551) or BSoC alone (n=280) in men with progressive, prostate-specific membrane antigen (PSMA)-positive metastatic castration-resistant prostate cancer.
 All participants received a GnRH analog or had prior bilateral orchiectomy.
 Participants were required to have received at least one androgen receptor pathway inhibitor, and 1 or 2 prior taxane-based chemotherapy regimens.
 Participants received Lu-PSMA-617 7.4 GBq (200 mCi) every 6 weeks for up to a total of 6 doses plus BSoC or BSoC alone.